lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 @[shopping-cart-apply-behavior-creation](code/docs/home/scaladsl/persistence/ShoppingCart.scala)

-> **Note**: Having an `apply` factory method in the companion object and making the constructor private is recommended by [Akka style guide](https://doc.akka.io/docs/akka/2.6/typed/style-guide.html).
+> **Note**: [Akka style guide](https://doc.akka.io/docs/akka/2.6/typed/style-guide.html) recommends having an `apply` factory method in the companion object and making the constructor private.

 Finally, initialize the Aggregate on the `ClusterSharding` using the `typedKey` and the `behavior`.
 Lagom provides an instance of the `clusterSharding` extension through dependency injection for your convenience.
-Initializing an entity should be done only once and, in the case of Lagom Aggregates, it is tipically done in the `LagomApplication`:
+Initializing an entity should be done only once and, in the case of Lagom Aggregates it is typically done in the `LagomApplication`:

 @[shopping-cart-loader](code/docs/home/scaladsl/persistence/ShoppingCartLoader.scala)